howtographql/howtographql/content/backend/graphql-js/2-queries.md

 </Instruction>

-There are couple of things to note about this implementation:
+There are a couple of things to note about this implementation:

 - The name of the resolver function `feed` is identical to the name of the field on the `Query` type
 - The resolver receives 4 input arguments: